 However, bitumen adhesives are not particularly user friendly and, although still available, have been pretty much superseded by alternative technologies.
 There are resin-based adhesives, which are generally solvent borne and may be used with timber floors (as there’s no introduction of moisture into the timber during installation).
 However, they offer a relatively rigid adhesive bond and so aren’t suitable for timber of larger dimensions, or difficult species of wood.
-As a result, Bostik limits the use of its solvent-based option, Bostik Laybond Wood adhesive, to small size wood blocks or narrow engineered timber.
+As a result, the use of solvent-based options should generally be limited to small sized wood blocks or narrow engineered timber.
 Otherwise, timber movement will simply shear the subfloor up.

 These can be used on a variety of substrates provided they are clean, grease free and, in some cases, textured.
 There is no necessity for an absorbent base to enable the adhesive to dry out and key, the adhesives simply cure under atmospheric conditions provided there is some moisture present in the atmosphere or substrates.
 The polymer systems bond extremely well to both the underside of the timber and to the substrates.